Book Review of “13 Steps to Evil – How to Craft a Superbad Villain”

 Sacha Black is clear on the difference between the terms villain, antagonist and anti-hero.
 The terms are often used as substitutes and get misinterpreted because of repeated wrong usage.
 They are also not mutually exclusive.
 A villain is an antagonist but an antagonist need not be a villain.
 A villain has an element of evil while an antagonist is what comes in the way of an easy conclusion.
 An antagonist may not even be human.
 Severe weather and the vagaries of nature, like an earthquake, a flood, or the Great White Shark of Jaws – even the feuding families of Romeo and Juliet are antagonists.
 They are not evil.
 They prevent the straight route to a satisfying conclusion of the story, and the hero has to work his way to the destination despite them.

 Villains are ultimately plot device, essential literary troublemakers who move the plot forward.
 Black warns writers of the dangers of creating a cringe-inducing villain by not making him bad enough, or so bad that he is not credible.
 Another red flag is making a villain bad just for the sake of it without a plausible reason or a believable backstory.
 A villain like Thanos (from the Avengers series) who thinks he is justified in his warped thinking ostensibly for the good of everybody, is credibly terrifying.
 The villain also has the same emotions as everybody else and will display them.
-His reactions to his experiences drive plot.
+His reactions to his experiences drive the plot.

-Black says there are two barriers which have to be overcome to create a credible villain with a depth of character.
+Black says there are two barriers that have to be overcome to create a credible villain with a depth of character.
 The first is that we usually see the villain from the hero’s perspective.
 This singular POV (Point of View) makes it especially difficult to craft an authentic villainous character and convey his evil side to the reader.
 Showing a villain from another point of view, with both negative and positive traits, results in a villain with more depth of character and hence more menacing.
 Showing a villain from another point of view, with both negative and positive traits, results in a villain with more depth of character and one who is hence more menacing.
 The second is that writers are usually hero-worshippers.
 If writers are not careful, they may give the villain’s character short shrift to the detriment of the book.
 An unconscious bias can result in a well-realised hero having a near cardboard cut-out of a villain in opposition, and an unsatisfied reader.

 So while a hero is an embodiment of the book’s theme, the villain is the exact opposite.
 He represents the anti-theme.
 Black breaks down the villain’s story arc with examples to illustrate this. e.g. Lord Voldemort from the Harry Potter series and Loki from the Marvel Universe or Hitler from any number of World War 2 books.
 Not that the villain does not have values.
 He has positive values but enacts them badly or he has negative values.
-Values, whether positive or negative, produce consistent
+Values, whether positive or negative, produce consistent behaviour in characters and hence should be fleshed out.

 Black also details at length the cliched villain, usually an overused feature in children’s literature, and villain tropes that elevate a piece of writing and help identify a book’s genre without devaluing it.
 She identifies the tools by which a writer can learn to identify and use them.
-Cliches are words or expressions overused to the point that they become predictable. e.g. a villain or a witch with a ‘muhaha’ cackle or ‘I woke up and realised it was all a dream’.
+Clichés are words or expressions overused to the point that they become predictable. e.g. a villain or a witch with a ‘muhaha’ cackle or ‘I woke up and realised it was all a dream’.
 Tropes are reoccurring themes and concepts found in genres.
-They help in identifying genres and can be used over and over again in novel ways. e.g. Young Adult Tropes of orphan protagonist or distant parents, Crime tropes of a maverick detective or a dead body discovered at the very start of the novel, Romance Tropes of Boy meets Girl or Societal and class divide between lovers or Happily ever after endings.
+They help in identifying genres and can be used over and over again in novel ways. e.g. Young Adult Tropes of the orphan protagonist or distant parents, Crime tropes of a maverick detective or a dead body discovered at the very start of the novel, Romance Tropes of Boy meets Girl or Societal and class divide between lovers or Happily ever after endings.

 A craft book on villainy has to deal with writing about fear and how to express it physiologically and psychologically.
 Sacha Black devotes an entire chapter, complete with examples on how to write about fear.